 Diane is an Oregon TSPC-certified PK-12 teacher with endorsements in secondary-level language arts and social studies.
 She completed the Waldorf School teacher training in Eugene, Oregon, in 2001 and earned a Master of Arts in Teaching from Pacific University in 2008.
 Diane completed the Imagination Yoga teacher training in March 2017 and the Eugene Yoga Center’s 200-hour Alignment Yoga teacher training in May 2019.
 She is currently participating in a 300-hour advanced trauma-sensitive yoga training with Sarahjoy Marsh.

 Imagination Yoga is a children’s yoga program that was developed in the classroom by an early childhood teacher.
 It weaves age-appropriate yoga flows into imaginative stories to encourage kids to be fully present and engaged, both mentally and physically.
 This approach provides rich opportunities to help children develop essential skills like self-awareness, empathy, visualization, confidence, and mental flexibility while simultaneously building stronger, healthier bodies.
+Diane has adapted this program to include mythology-based adventures for middle school-aged students.
 Find more information about Imagination Yoga at imaginationyoga.com.

 Diane has worked with adults and children of all ages.
 She enjoys helping others discover ways of finding greater ease, purpose, and joy in their lives.